-On-line advanced placement in French, German, or Spanish is available to incoming freshmen.
+Online advanced placement in French, German, or Spanish is available to incoming freshmen.
 Before registration, freshmen should arrange to take the Department's placement examination.
 Those who place in the 103 or 104 sections of their intended language will receive 3 additional credits, those who place in 203, 204, or a civilization course of their intended language will receive 6 additional credits, and those who place in 207, 208, 240, or a 300-level course will receive 9 additional credits.
 In all cases, students will receive the extra credits only if they enroll in one of these courses within the first semester at Hood and complete it with a grade of C or better.
-Students who have completed college-level language courses are ineligible to take the placement examination and earn credit.
+Students who have completed college-level language courses are ineligible to earn additional credits for these courses.